majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 System.Console.WriteLine($"The value of s is: {s}");
 ```

-We see here that s is value is append to the string "The value of s is: " and then printed to the console as "The value of s is: purple monkey dishwasher".
-You can append any string to any other string at any time using the & symbol.
+We see here that the value of s is appended to the string "The value of s is: " and then printed to the console as "The value of s is: purple monkey dishwasher".
+You can append any string to any other string at any time using the & symbol in vb or the + symbol in c#.

 ##### StringBuilder

-If you are appending to a string again and again or changing it value over and over again this can become very slow.
-String operations like this can be speed up using the StringBuilder class.
+If you are appending to a string again and again or changing its value over and over again this can become very slow.
+String operations like this can be sped up using the StringBuilder class.

 To use a string builder you need to initialize System.Text.StringBuilder.